Why modern manipulation enters through the nervous system and how to regain your bearings.

 Reduce noise to preserve clarity

 Turn off the noise.
-It's not a weakness.
+It's not weakness.
 It's mental hygiene.
 Constant exposure to stimuli designed to generate fear keeps your nervous system in a state of permanent stress.
 An exhausted system cannot discern.
 Clarity needs space.
-Sapolsky (2004) describes how sustained stress alters cognitive and emotional function, reinforcing automatic reactions and decreasing rational regulation.

 Where truth can still breathe